mozilla-appmaker/start-here/README.md

 ### 4. Install node and grunt

-Install [node.js](http://nodejs.org/) on your machine, then install Grunt...
+Install [node.js](http://nodejs.org/) on your machine, then install Grunt via the command line...

 ```
 npm install -g grunt-cli